TLCFEM/suanPan-manual/docs/Collection/Define/expression.md

 The function value is returned as a result.
 The expression should be in the form of, for example, $$x_1^2+x_2^2$$.

+This form ***supports*** automatic computation of derivatives.
+Thus, it can be used in models that require automatic computation of derivatives.

 ### Simple Vector-valued Expression

 ```text